ziutek/kasia.go/README.md

     eee${A}eee uuu$:{A}uuu

 By default, if a variable doesn't exist you get an empty string.
 You can change this behavior by setting `Template.Strict` to true.
 Undefined variables now return an error code.
 If a variable is used as argument to a function or an index it is always executed in strict mode.

+If variable is []byte slice its content is treated as text.
+It is better use []byte than string if you don't use escaping, because it doesn't need conversion before write to io.Writer.

-`fmt.Fprint()` and `fmt.Sprint()` are used to render variable values.
+`fmt.Fprint()` and `fmt.Sprint()` are used to render a different type of variables.

 ## Getting data from a map